galanakis/GPG-Install-from-Source/README.md

 the minimum feature set.
 If there is interest I may update it.

-I was tested on MacOS.
+It was tested on MacOS.